fwv/kiko/README.md

 you can learn more in [Netty:Home](http://netty.io/)

 ##Simple
-I will try me best make kiko simple to use.
+Still developing...
+I will try my best make kiko simple to use.